 We had the distinct pleasure of interviewing value superinvestor Howard Marks, Co-Chairman of Oaktree Capital Management, in London in 2012.

-Howard was getting ready for the IPO of Oaktree at the time, and we were asked to embargo the interview for several months.
+Howard was getting ready for the IPO of Oaktree, and we were asked to embargo the interview for several months.
 Since the formation of Oaktree in 1995, Howard has been responsible for ensuring the firm’s adherence to its core investment philosophy, communicating closely with clients concerning products and strategies, and managing the firm.

-In the exclusive conversation with MOI Global, Howard discusses his investment approach, reveals his secrets for becoming a better investor, and shares his views on investing in Europe.
+In the exclusive conversation, Howard discusses his investment approach, reveals his secrets for becoming a better investor, and shares his views on investing in Europe.